 - 6 credits: minimum 240 placement hours + internship course

 You will identify the credit option that works best for you during the placement process.
 We strongly recommended that you apply as soon as possible.
 Internship positions are selective; students who demonstrate both professionalism and commitment throughout the process are most successful in securing placements.

 Additional Elective Courses

-In addition to your internship course and placement, you will choose 1 CEA language course, 1-3 CEA elective courses and 0-2 CEA virtual courses to take from the catalog of course options available to you.
+In addition to your internship course and placement, you will choose 1 CEA language course, and 1-3 CEA elective courses to take from the catalog of course options available to you.
 This provides you with the opportunity to gain professional experience while also making progress toward your degree requirements and engaging in classes that afford a richer cultural experience.
 In the fall semester, you have the option to combine your internship seminar with Intensive Italian Language courses.

 Language courses meet for 60 contact hours/4 credits and elective courses meet for 45 contact hours/3 credits.
 Overall, you may earn up to 16 credits.
 Language courses meet 4 times per week, Monday-Thursday.
 Elective courses generally meet 2 times per week, Monday-Thursday.
 Active learning components required by your courses may be scheduled for Fridays.
 Your internship coaching session will meet weekly and your internship placement hours may take place Monday-Friday; the exact time of day and days of the week will be determined after you arrive.

 Once you’ve submitted your application, your career development adventure will begin!
 The placement process is more than just securing an internship placement.
 You will engage in a career exploration and coaching journey with your internship coach to help you to identify your ideal professional pathway.
 During this time, you will receive 7-10 hours of professional career coaching via video, email and workshops.